Luxury Experiences in Dunedin

 2. See Wildlife Close-up on a Private Conservation Area with Elm Wildlife Tours

 A visit to Dunedin is not complete until you discover the unique wildlife of the Otago Peninsula.
 This peninsula extending from Dunedin city not only offers spectacular scenery but is the habitat to New Zealand sea lions, fur seals, royal albatross, little blue penguins, yellow-eyed penguins and more.
 See these creatures and wading birds on a small-group tour with Elm Wildlife Tours.
 The highly-regarded tour operator takes you to exclusive private conservation areas for close-up viewings of wildlife in their natural habitat with minimal disturbance.
-See more activities like this in the 10 Dunedin Must-Dos.
+Find out more about Elm Wildlife Tours on Viator and Tripadvisor.
+Plus, see more activities like this in the 10 Dunedin Must-Dos.

 3. Take an Exclusive Private Tour of the City and the Otago Peninsula